Reinforcement Learning of CPG-regulated Locomotion Controller for a Soft Snake Robot: Maneuverability Analysis and Design of the Learning-based Controller with the Matsuoka CPG Network

-In Proposition~\ref{prop:matsuokabias}, Eq.~\eqref{eq:amplitudebias} suggests that there is a linear relationship between the tonic input $u^q$ ($q \in \{e, f\}$) and the bias of the corresponding output given the constraint by Eq.~\eqref{eq:decoder} is satisfied by $u^e, u^f$.
-In addition to the proof, we validate this claim in the simulation of a single primitive Matsuoka oscillator.
-We calculate the mean oscillation bias (numerical average) of the simulated state output $\psi$ and compare it with the estimated bias based on Eq.~\eqref{eq:amplitudebias} (linear reference).
-Figure~\ref{fig:bias} shows the value of $\text{bias}(\psi)$ given the input $u^e$ changing from $0$ to $0.5$ and $u^f = 1-u^e$ in a primitive Matsuoka oscillator.
-Here, we approximate the bias of the steady-state output oscillation trajectory by taking the time average of the trajectory\footnote{Based on Fourier series analysis, given a continuous real-valued $P$-periodic function $\psi(t)$, the constant term of its Fourier series has the form $\frac{1}{P}\int_P \psi(t) dt.$}.
-From Fig.~\ref{fig:bias}, we can observe a linear mapping between tonic input $u^e$ of a primitive oscillator and the bias of output when $u^e$ and $u^f$ are exclusive to each other.
-This result matches the prediction presented by Eq.~\eqref{eq:amplitudebias}.
+Equation~\eqref{eq:amplitudebias} suggests that there is a linear relationship between $\mbox{bias}(u)$ and $\mbox{bias}(z)$ in a primitive Matsuoka oscillator.
+We further validate this conclusion through the numerical simulation of a single primitive Matsuoka oscillator.
+We calculate the mean oscillation bias (numerical average\footnote{Based on Fourier series analysis, given a continuous real-valued $P$-periodic function $z(t)$, the constant term of its Fourier series has the form $\frac{1}{P}\int_P z(t) dt.$}) of the simulated state output $z$ and compare it with the estimated bias based on \eqref{eq:amplitudebias} (linear reference).
+Figure~\ref{fig:bias} shows the curve of $\mbox{bias}(z)$ varies with $\mbox{bias}(u)\in[-1,1]$ in a primitive Matsuoka oscillator.